ferama/rospo/README.md

 $ rospo config.yaml
 ```

+Look at the [config_template.yaml](https://github.com/ferama/rospo/blob/main/configs/config_template.yaml) for all the available options.

 ## Rospo UI
 Rospo supports a cool ui too.
 The ui will let you handle tunnels and pipes configuration at runtime through the web interface.
 You can start/stop new tunnels and pipes at runtime.